Shiraz (film): Cast

+Music

+The sound version of the film featured a theme song entitled “The Song of Shiraz (An Oriental Reverie)” by Eric Valentine (words) and Harry Collman (music).

 Production

 The film was shot in Jaipur.
 It was an Indian/British/German co-production, and the second of three silent films made on location in India by star and producer Himansu Rai.
 The others are Prem Sanyas (The Light of Asia, 1926) and A Throw of Dice (Prapanch Pash, 1929).

 Restoration

 Shiraz was restored from original film elements by the BFI National Archive in 2017, and had its premiere as a gala screening at the 2017 London Film Festival, accompanied by a new score composed and performed by Anoushka Shankar.
 The Guardian's film critic Peter Bradshaw praised the film as " a startlingly ambitious epic weepie-romance".
 The restored version subsequently played in a number of venues in India in late 2017.
 The film was shown as part of the BFI London Film Festival's lineup at We Are One: A Global Film Festival in 2020.